chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. end_tag

-**Update the Apt repository at the start of a chef-client run**
+**Update the Apt repository at the start of a Chef Infra Client run**

 .. tag resource_apt_update_at_start_of_client_run

 ..
-To update the Apt repository at the start of a chef-client run:
+To update the Apt repository at the start of a Chef Infra Client run:

 .. code-block:: ruby